eclectic-kitty/notes/Final - Thots.md

 			- Alan prescribes to himself the alternating roles of victim and monster, impeding his escape (growth)
 			- The murders Alan writes are cult murders, those who perform them are acting on the authority of the cult, and Alan in turn
 			- "This is the ritual to lead you on"
 	- Arg.
-3: The constructed nature of rituals mirrors how one's construction of self can affect reinforce new behaviours
+3: *The constructed nature of rituals mirrors how one's construction of self can affect reinforce new behaviours.*
 		- However, rituals' rules are not set in stone, despite how they might feel, and can change to better fit the practitioners' goals
 			- History of invented rituals
 			- The Cult of the Word bases their rituals entirely around Alan's writing, something very new
-			- Simlarly, the Torchbearers are
+			- Simlarly, the Torchbearers & Cult of the Tree see Alan as a figure to revere or fear
 		- Similarly, it is ultimately within one's power to change how they think of themselves and utilize that authority in service of personal goals
 			- Ultimately, Alan's escape is only possible by changing what he considers possible to write into the story, ie casting himself as a hero
 	- Arg.
 4: Power of repetition?